MSU-Beam-Dynamics/JuTrack.jl/README.md

 results, derivatives = autodiff(Forward, tracking_wrt_k1, Duplicated, Duplicated(k1, 1.0))
 ```

-For large lattice, use it as global variable or const.
-Inconvenient but necessary.
+For large lattice, use it as global variable or const (inconvenient but necessary).
 Use ADlinepass or ADringpass! for tracking.
 ```
 # calculate the derivatives w.r.t the strength of Q1